MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 To assign a user to this administrative role, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).

 > [!NOTE]
-> This role doesn't support tracking and revoking documents for users, and is not supported in the Azure portal if your tenant is on the [unified labeling platform](#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform).
+> This role is not supported in the Azure portal if your tenant is on the [unified labeling platform](#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform).

 ### Compliance administrator or Compliance data administrator